Leonard Riggio ’58

 Founder & CEO, Barnes & Noble, Inc.

 Leonard Riggio began his career as a clerk at the NYU bookstore.
 Convinced he could provide better service to students, he opened a competing store in 1965.
 His business thrived and, in 1971, he bought the flagship Barnes & Noble bookstore.
 He changed the book industry with such innovations as extensive selection of books, discounts, and comfortable stores that have become community institutions.
-His revolutionary concepts have made Barnes & Noble the world’s largest and most respected bookseller.
+His revolutionary concepts made Barnes & Noble the world’s largest and most respected bookseller.

 Browse Profiles